rose-pine/rose-pine-bloom/readme.md

 ### Accents

-Use `<prefix>accent` to specify an accent variable.
+Specify an accent variable, formatted as `$accent`.
 A file for every accent will be made.

 ```jsonc
 // template.json